 According to the UN, as of April 2023, Ukraine's electricity production potential has more than halved.
 Nuclear generation capacity fell by 44%, mainly due to the shutdown of the Zaporozhye nuclear power plant.
 The potential for hydroelectric generation decreased by 29% due to shelling (the destruction of the Kakhovka hydroelectric station as such had almost no consequences, but the destruction of the Kakhovka reservoir limited the capacity of all stations of the Dnieper cascade located above).
 Renewable energy lost 24% of capacity as most solar and wind farms are located in the south of the country, where fighting is taking place.

 “Transformers, especially large ones, are often located in an open field and are very vulnerable from the point of view of any debris,” explains Gennady Ryabtsev.
-According to the expert, the fact is that a working transformer is usually cooled with oil, which, in turn, heats up: “It’s enough for the drone to simply fall nearby and explode.
+According to the expert, the fact is that a working transformer is usually cooled with oil, which, in turn, heats up: “It’s enough for the drone to just fall nearby and explode.
 The hot debris gets into the radiator of the cooling system, the oil flashes there - and that’s it, there is no transformer.
-Such objects were very difficult to protect.”
+Such objects were very difficult to protect."

 Since the end of winter, according to the UN, almost half of the most important transformer substations in Ukraine - 42 out of 94 - have been damaged or destroyed.